 Content may contain affiliate links.
 When you shop the links, I receive a small commission at no cost to you.
 Thank you for supporting my small business.

 Are you looking for paint colors that go with dark wood floors?
 Here I’m breking down the best paint colors for walls that will compliment your new or existing dark hardwood floors.

-While light oak flooring is on trend right now, dark or medium stained hardwood floors are classic, and have a traditional vibe that's equally appealing in its own right.
+While light oak floors are on trend right now, dark or medium stained hardwood floors are classic, and have a traditional vibe that’s equally appealing in its own right.

-Assuming that you have a hardwoods with a neutral brown stain like Provincial or Dark Walnut, choosing a wall color won't be all that difficult.
+Assuming that you have a hardwoods with a neutral color stain like Provincial or Dark Walnut, choosing a wall color won’t be all that difficult.

 Don’t Overthink The Color of Your Wood Floors

 While your floors do play a large part in your overall interior design, they are not nearly as important in terms of the overall look as wall colors are.

 Since walls are directly in front of you, and always in your line of sight, any “off” color will stick out like a sore thumb.